Zettlr/zettlr-docs/docs/en/getting-started/portable.md

 ## What is a Portable App?

 A portable app is basically a Windows application that is completely independent of the computer it runs on.
 Frequently, people use apps in a portable configuration in order to store them on USB keys which they can plug into different computers.
-This could be a debugging program for systems administrators, or simple writing apps such as Zettlr.

-The main problem for making an app portable is that many things, such as settings, data files, and other important information the app needs to run are normally stored in a few default directories, mostly in the user account of the person currently running a program.
+The main problem for making an app portable is that many things such as settings, data files, and other important information the app needs to run are normally stored in a few default directories, mostly in the user account of the person currently running a program.
 However, these are always on the computer, and not on the USB key.
 The key to making an app portable is thus to teach the app to read and write its data not onto the computer, but onto the USB key.

 > If you don't know whether a portable app is the right choice for you, we recommend you just install the app regularly.
 You can switch to a portable app at any time, as we outline below.